bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 useContext
 ```

-React has introduced even more, but they are more complicated and should be described separately:
+React has introduced even more, but the following features are more complicated and should be described separately:

 ```
 useReducer